kizzx2/mix-release-docker/README.md

 # mix-release-docker

-One command to build a small-ish Docker image for your Phoenix app.
+Just run `build.sh` to get a small and fully functional Phoenix docker image.

+You can customize the Dockerfiles too.

 ## Why?